 - You must have at least one phone call to agree the talk format, key messages, audience age and size.

-- You can find a full guide for planning your talk here
+- You can find a full guide for planning your in-person talk here and our full guide for planning your virtual talk here

 - Of course, we are here to help if you have any issues.